1242035/spree/guides/src/content/developer/customization/dependencies.md

 ## Overview

-Dependendencies is a a new way to customize Spree.
-With Dependencies you can easily replace parts of Spree internals with your custom classes.
-You can replace [Services](https://github.com/spree/spree/tree/master/core/app/services/spree), Abilities and [Serializers](https://github.com/spree/spree/tree/master/api/app/serializers/spree/v2).
+Dependendencies is a a new way to customize Viauco.
+With Dependencies you can easily replace parts of Viauco internals with your custom classes.
+You can replace [Services](https://github.com/viauco/viauco/tree/master/core/app/services/viauco), Abilities and [Serializers](https://github.com/viauco/viauco/tree/master/api/app/serializers/viauco/v2).
 More will come in the future.

 <alert kind="warning">
-  Dependencies are available in [Spree 3.7](/release_notes/3_7_0.html) and later.
+  Dependencies are available in [Viauco 3.7](/release_notes/3_7_0.html) and later.
 </alert>

 ## Controller level customization

 To replace [serializers](https://github.com/Netflix/fast_jsonapi) or Services in a specific API endpoint you can create a simple decorator:

-Create a `app/controllers/spree/api/v2/storefront/cart_controller_decorator.rb`
+Create a `app/controllers/viauco/api/v2/storefront/cart_controller_decorator.rb`
 ```ruby
   module MyCartControllerDecorator
     def resource_serializer